How To Clean Up Lead Dust

 Lead dust is created from from the door or window parts that rub against each other.
 See the rub marks on the old door and frame above for an example.
 For example where the door rubs the frame.
 In older homes and child care facilities these areas probably have layers of lead-based paint.
 As the doors and windows rub against their frames, dust is created.
 This dust contains microscopic lead.

-You Can Safely And Easily Clean Up Lead Paint Dust For Children With A Lysol-type Wipe or Swiffer-Type Mop Under All Old Doors And Window Sills.
-Do This Daily.
+You Can Safely And Easily with Daily Clean Up Lead Paint Dust For Children With A Lysol-type Wipe or Swiffer-Type Mop Under All Old Doors And Window Sills.

 If you like you may use a damp with water paper towel.
 For safety, be sure to dry the area completely after cleaning.